SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

 ### The In progress status

-1. All the follow-ups and documents in the **Planned** status have been completed, and you have moved the project on using the **Project guide - move the project to the next status** dialog.
+1. All the follow-ups and documents in the **Planned** status are completed, and you have moved the project on using the **Project guide - move the project to the next status** dialog.
 This dialog is displayed when you set the last follow-up to completed.
 The follow-ups and documents for this new status are now displayed in the **Project guide** section tab.

     > [!NOTE]
     > The **Project guide - move the project to the next status** dialog comes up only if this behaviour is defined for the project type.
 If it is not defined, [move the project to the next status](#move-to-next-status).